Mikael-duru/crypto-website/README.md

 # CRAPPO
-This is a solution to a DevCareer Cohort 2 task, coded by team phamtom.
+This is a solution to a DevCareer Cohort 2 task, coded by team phantom.

 ## Built with
   - Semantic HTML5 markup